 Black Women’s Suffrage in Wisconsin

 Researching African Americans in the suffrage movement in Wisconsin can be a challenge.
-Whether due to records not being kept, not being uncovered, or being destroyed, the history of African American women can be harder to come by.
-Below you will find some resources about African American women in the suffrage movement and tips for finding more.
+Whether due to records not being kept, not being uncovered, or being destroyed, the history of African American women can be more complicated to come by.
+Below are some resources about African American women in the suffrage movement and tips for finding more.
 You may find some more general resources regarding Black men’s suffrage in Wisconsin or Black women’s suffrage outside Wisconsin as well, which are included to provide helpful context and because of the lack of resources about Black women’s suffrage in Wisconsin more specifically.

 General Search Tips

-• In this time period, the common term used for African Americans was “colored.”
-While this term is no longer used, searching it in historical newspaper databases may yield more relevant primary resources.
+• In this time period, the standard terms used for African Americans were “colored” or “Negro.”
+While these terms are no longer used, searching for them in historical newspaper databases may yield more relevant primary resources.

-• When searching for a particular organization or individual, you may need to put quotation marks around the name, depending on the database you are searching.
-For example, searching “Political Equality League” will often search for this exact term as opposed to Political Equality League, which will expand your search to include items with any or all of the words.
+• Depending on the database you are searching, you may need to put quotation marks around the name when searching for a particular organization or individual.
+For example, searching “Political Equality League” will often search for this exact term instead of Political Equality League, expanding your search to include items with any or all words.

 Newspapers